Tencent/Hippy/docs/en-us/guide/integration.md

 /**
  * $start is the callback triggered after Hippy starts
  * Vue will finish rendering the first screen of VDOM before Hippy starts, so the first screen performance is very high
- * In $start, you can notify the terminal that the startup has been completed and start sending messages to the front end.
+ * In $start, you can notify the native that the startup has been completed and start sending messages to the front-end.
  */
 app.$start((/* app */) => {
-  // Here are some things that need to be done after Hippy starts, such as notifying the terminal that the front-end is ready to start sending messages.
+  // Here are some things that need to be done after Hippy starts, such as notifying the native that the front-end is ready to start sending messages.
   // setApp(app);
 });

 /**
- * Save the app to accept events from the terminal through the app later.
+ * Save the app to accept events from the native through the app later.
  *
  * It was put in $start before, but there is a problem.
 Because the execution of $start is too slow,
  * if getapp() is used on the home page, it may lead to undefined and listening failure.
 So I moved it out.
  *
- * However, the terminal event still needs to wait until $start, that is, after the hippy is started,
+ * However, the native event still needs to wait until $start, that is, after the hippy is started,
- * because the front bridge has not been established and the front end of the terminal message cannot be accepted.
+ * because the front bridge has not been established and the front-end of the native message cannot be accepted.
  */
 setApp(app);
 ```